wix/Detox/detox/detox-native/README.md

 <p align="center">
   <b>Gray box end-to-end testing and automation library for mobile apps.</b>
 </p>

-**Detox-native** is a subsidiary of the [Detox](../../README.md) project.
-It is a work-in-progress initiative to bring all of Detox' under-the-hood magic for  app developers, typically writing UI tests using Google and Apple's native go-to frameworks (e.g. Espresso, EarlGrey, XCTest).
+**Detox-Native** is a subsidiary of the [Detox](../../README.md) project.
+It is a work-in-progress, experimental initiative to bring all of Detox' under-the-hood magic for mobile app developers, typically writing UI tests using Google and Apple's native go-to frameworks (e.g. Espresso, EarlGrey, XCTest).

 **At the moment, the focus of the project is strictly on the Android platform.**

 ## Android

-On Android, the project mostly aims to be an improvement over what we've found as `Espresso`'s shortcomings in producing stable and reliable UI tests.
-However, it also aims to offering additional interesting features.
+On Android, the project mostly aims to be an improvement over what we've found to be shortcomings in `Espresso`'s ability to produce stable and reliable UI tests.
+However, it also aims at offering additional interesting features.

-**If you find Espresso unstable / unreliable, or are looking for some additional features, give `Detox` a try.**
+**If you find Espresso unstable / unreliable, or are looking for some additional features, give `Detox-Native` a try!**

 ### Features Set

-Below are a few examples of what Detox offers for Android:
+Below are a few examples of what Detox offers for Android, at the moment (more to come, we hope!).

 #### Tap-Action Improvement